All Articles

 Even in situations where surface roads don’t freeze, bridges, overpasses and flyovers can develop a thin coating of ice.
 On surface streets and highways, sheer layers of hard-to-see “black ice” can cause a sudden loss of control.

-When there’s ice in the forecast, the Texas Department of Insurance (TDI) recommends slowing down15 and avoiding slick-looking areas.
+When there’s ice in the forecast, the Texas Department of Insurance (TDI) recommends slowing down12 and avoiding slick-looking areas.
 If you start to skid, TDI says the best response is to stop accelerating, gently pump the brakes, and steer away from the skid.

-If you do crash on ice, stay in your car to reduce your risk of falling or being injured if another vehicle loses control.
+In the event of an accident during icy conditions, stay in your car to reduce your risk of falling or being injured if another vehicle loses control.

 The takeaway